petrvanblokland/DesignDesignSpace/Site.md

 ## Repeat to improve
 What makes a design process fundamentally different from a production process, is that repetition improves the result.
 Starting with quick sketches, ignoring most details, next steps take more time.
 It’s not a linear process, it’s an iterative process, which means repeating the previous step in more detail.

-##<a href="mailto:info@designdesign.space?subject=Tell me more about Design Design Space">Contact&nbsp;us</a>##
+##<a href="mailto:info@designdesign.space?subject=Tell me more about DesignDesign.Space">Contact&nbsp;us</a>##
 ~~~Python
 box = page['Main']['Content']
 ~~~

-## *Design Design Space*
+## *DesignDesign.Space*
 ### What is it?
-*Design Design Space* is an online coaching environment to develop your design skills.
+*DesignDesign.Space* is an online coaching environment to develop your design skills.
 Query your questions and improve your sketching.
 Acquire new techniques and research your way of presentating.
 In short, a space where you can design your design process.

 What kind of challenges do you experience in your daily work as a designer?